 The minimum stipend is $3,374 per fall/spring semesters of the 2013-2014 academic year and $843.00 per 4 week summer session (if Summer Option B is awarded).

 There are three classifications of Graduate Assistants:

-- Graduate Teaching Assistantships (GTA) may be awarded in three categories.
+- Graduate Teaching Assistantships (GTA) may be awarded in four categories.
 Regardless of category, the stipend is paid as a salary over the course of the semester in which the student is employed.

 - Classroom Instructors are engaged in direct teaching.
 They are responsible for instructional delivery and are the teacher of record for the course.